KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-IPCam by RedNax67](https://github.com/RedNax67/MMM-IPCam)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
+2. Recommendation: Found 'require('http')' in file `foscam.js`: Replace 'http' by 'node:http'.
-2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-IPT by uok825](https://github.com/uok825/MMM-IPT)